Sonoma County Office of Education

 Contact: asolisperez@scoe.org

-Amanda WelterAmanda Welter, Director, believes when a learning community is engaged, inspired, and empowered, they can come together to do incredible things.
+Amanda WelterAmanda Welter, Specialist - Support Services & Accountability, believes when a learning community is engaged, inspired, and empowered, they can come together to do incredible things.
 She enjoys working with educators to design meaningful learning experiences for students.
-Amanda is a Director in the Equitable Education Services Division with a focus on Elementary Education.
+Amanda is a Specialist in the Equitable Education Services Division with a focus on Support Services & Accountability.
 Prior to joining the team at SCOE, Amanda was an elementary school teacher and Instructional Coach in the counties of Alameda, Sonoma, and Marin.
 She then served in a variety of administrative roles including Coordinator, Interim Director, and principal.
 As a learner herself, she attended Sonoma State and Saint Mary’s College of California to obtain her degree and credentials and looks forward to continuing her educational journey.
 She loves to share her passion for learning with others.
 Amanda Welter is appreciative of the opportunity to serve the students, educators, and leaders of Sonoma County!

 Contact: awelter@scoe.org

-Nzinga WoodsNzinga Woods, Project Coordinator - Equity and Ethnic Studies, VAPA (Visual and Performing Arts) is known for her dedication to social justice advocacy and her commitment to transforming educational environments to make learning accessible, culturally relevant, and meaningful for all students.
+Nzinga WoodsNzinga Woods, Project Coordinator - Social Justice & Equity and VAPA (Visual and Performing Arts), is known for her dedication to social justice advocacy and her commitment to transforming educational environments to make learning accessible, culturally relevant, and meaningful for all students.
 Nzinga enjoys working in partnership with K-12 teachers and administrators to support high-quality instruction through an equity lens.

 Before joining the SCOE community, Nzinga has held a diverse range of experiences in the field of education.
 She has worked internationally, in Special Education and Early Childhood Education.
 For over 11 years, she worked as a classroom teacher, and director for the ArtQuest Program at Santa Rosa High School.
 Through her leadership, she also held a foundational role on the Ethnic Studies ad-hoc and curriculum committee for Santa Rosa City Schools.